Whole House Water Filters Buying Guide

 A whole house filter connects to the main water line entering your house so that all of the water dispensers in your house – faucets, toilets, showers, baths, kitchen, laundry – dispense treated water.
 Typically the whole house water filter is connected to the main water line before it splits into the hot water heater.

-Customers wishing to purify the water to their garden and sprinkler systems may find this to be a bit more challenging as the main water line coming off the city system often splits off into a “house” water line and a “yard” water line in the house’s foundation slab or at the street level before the house.
+Note: Customers wishing to purify the water to their garden and sprinkler systems may find this to be a bit more challenging as the main water line coming off the city system often splits off into a “house” water line and a “yard” water line in the house’s foundation slab or at the street level before the house.
 Consult your home’s blueprint or city water utility for further details.

 What type of Whole House Water Filter do I need?